-Councilmember Bolton and Senior Deputy City Attorney Connor Hyland discussed that this ordinance was not based on any other city's ordinance, as a majority of existing documents that are binding deal with the direct removal of books.
+Councilmember Bolton and Senior Deputy City Attorney Connor Hyland discussed that this ordinance was not based on any other city's ordinance.
+Senior Deputy City Attorney Hyland stated that a majority of existing documents that are binding deal with the direct removal of books.
 Ordinance No. 4318 is a balance of executing the Council's policy decision while putting the City with the best foot forward to reduce liability.
 The effort was focused on using the least restrictive means to accomplish Council's goal.
 Senior Deputy City Attorney Hyland noted most other cities and school districts chose to remove rather than relocate books.

 Councilmember Bolton stated she believes there is a lot of legal risk with this ordinance.
 City Attorney Michael Gates stated he believes this is a good ordinance that is consistent with the case law that was researched.
 Councilmember Bolton responded by listing actions that have been found unconstitutional by courts at the federal and state level.
-She also stated that librarians do not use their own personal perspective, likes or dislikes when making book selections for the library.
+She also stated that librarians do not use their own personal perspective, likes or dislikes when making book selections for the library, and her disagreement with City Attorney Gates' assertion that what librarians do is "censorship" under the law.